Telegraph onward sale explored if Abu Dhabi fails press freedom test

 Such scrutiny could prompt RedBird IMI to sell The Telegraph on before it concludes, sources said.
 Around two-thirds of deals subjected to a phase 2 inquiry fail to go through.
 By voluntarily selling up early, RedBird IMI may stand a better chance of recouping the £600m it paid for The Telegraph and The Spectator magazine.

+A RedBird IMI spokesman said the fund had not had any discussions about an onward sale.

+“RedBird IMI, which is solely responsible for any potential sale of the Telegraph, has not had any discussions with anyone about a sale.
+Any suggestion to the contrary is categorically false.”

-RedBird IMI would be likely to commission The Telegraph’s independent directors, who were first appointed by Lloyds Banking Group when it sent in receivers but are now answerable to Ms Frazer, to run any new sale.
+RedBird IMI could commission The Telegraph’s independent directors, who were first appointed by Lloyds Banking Group when it sent in receivers but are now answerable to Ms Frazer, to run any new sale.
+It could also seek to run the process itself.
 The Barclay family, who lost control in June following a dispute with Lloyds over £1.2bn of overdue debts, would not be involved.

 They are under pressure after borrowing the full sum in two tranches from RedBird IMI, in exchange for the Telegraph and The Spectator, and directly from Abu Dhabi, which took security over their online shopping business Very.
 That loan is expected to rapidly accumulate interest amid tough trading conditions for Very.